 "I started my career in Nikko Hotel Jakarta as an assistant cook in the bakery section, and as time went by, I became more serious about the bakery world.
 In my opinion, the bakery world really needs discipline and patience because we need a long process from flour to bread that can be consumed by guests.
 What I like the most about the bakery is the process of making sourdough, where we are required to be disciplined about time, because we are also indirectly dealing with living things that become yeast which we often call (Leaven) or one of the good bacteria.
 It takes patience and high discipline to produce good leaven results for a good fermentation process, to produce bread that is aromatic and not too sour for consumption."

-Meet the team behind our bars and restaurants.
+Discover the team behind our restaurants and bars

 Bonita is a Hotel Management graduate who pursued her passion for working abroad.
 She began her career in 2009 in Doha, Qatar, and spent five years in Oman, where she gained experience in a bar.
 Bonita then moved back to Indonesia in 2015, where she worked in luxury hotels in Jakarta and a specialty coffee establishment.
 She has also worked in several luxury property hotels in Bali and Jakarta since 2019, gaining experience and knowledge during her 13-year career in the food and beverage departments.